NanoCode012/ipset-fail2ban/README.md

 ipset-fail2ban
 ===============

+UPDATE: I added Chain rule for Docker as well (if passed true to param) because Docker and iptables don't mix well.

 A small bash script to create an [ipset blacklist](http://ipset.netfilter.org/) from banned IP addresses from (multiple) [fail2ban jails](https://github.com/fail2ban/fail2ban), and incorporate it into an iptables rule.
 This project was inspired by [ipset-blacklist](https://github.com/trick77/ipset-blacklist), which creates ipset blacklists from